Renew – Creating value from waste to benefit Greater Manchester by working together to renew its potential

 The Renew Hub is the centre of our operations, located in Trafford Park.
 All the items that have been donated at the recycling centres are taken to the Hub to be cleaned and prepared for resale, or selected for upcycling.

 At more than 5000m2, the Renew Hub is the UK’s largest, newest and most unique reuse operation in terms of opportunity and scale.
-Hundreds of tonnes of pre-loved items which would have otherwise gone to waste are brought to the Hub for repair and resale, with all of the money going back to the local community.
+Hundreds of tonnes of pre-loved items which would have otherwise gone to waste are brought to the Hub for repair and resale, with money going back to the local community.

 Renew Hub repair pods